golemfactory/ya-httpx-client/README.md

 #   4. Optional: change the number of services.
 Check "load balancing" section for more details.
 session.set_cluster_size('http://some_name', 7)
 ```

+### Communication protocol

+There are two communication protocols, determined by `ya_httpx_client.cluster.Cluster.USE_VPN` value, VPN and FileSerialization.
+Differences:

+* VPN is faster
+* VPN requires provider supporting `vpn` capability (-> `yagna` 0.8.0 or higher)
+* FileSerialization requires `ya-httpx-client[provider]` installed on provider (--> check some example Dockerfile for details)
+* Http servers running on providers should listen on `0.0.0.0:80` for VPN and on `unix:///tmp/golem.sock` for FileSerialization

+VPN is the default mode, other one is legacy - it will probably be removed one day.

 ## Load balancing